The truth is: Belonging starts with self-acceptance.

 I am surrounded by some brilliant and talented people.
 Sometimes I catch myself focusing on something they are skilled at that I am not.
 When I do this, I shift my thinking to be grateful that I can learn from them or lean on them for input and help – and vice versa.

 As a leader, model for your team that you are learning and growing in your leadership skills as well.
-Encourage sharing best practices and lesson learned.
+Encourage sharing of best practices and lesson learned.
 Ask your team for help on solving tough issues and collaborate with them rather than always being the one with the answers and the plan.
 Ask for feedback about your leadership and your meetings – what is working and what would make them better?

 3. Failure is just learning in disguise.